-IAS 1 - Presentation of Financial Statements
+IAS 1 - Presentation of Financial Statements "Classification of Liabilities as Current or Noncurrent"

 On 23 January 2020, the IASB issued amendments to IAS 1 "Classification of Liabilities as Current or Non-current".
 These amendments clarify that the classification of a current liability depends on the rights of the entity at the reporting date.
 If the entity has a substantive right to defer settlement of the liability for at least twelve months after the reporting date, this liability is to be classified as non-current irrespective of when settlement is intended or expected.
-The amendments to IAS 1 have not yet been adopted into European law.
-The IASB has determined first-time adoption for financial years beginning on or after 1 January 2022.
+These amendments to IAS 1 have not yet been adopted into European law.
+The IASB has determined first-time adoption for financial years beginning on or after 1 January 2023.
 In the Group the amendments could affect the recognition of revolving credit facilities ("RCFs") utilised as well as the recognition of liabilities relating to the one-sided capital contributions of minority shareholders.
 These and other effects on the Group are currently being examined.